Resonance FM

 Resonance 104.4 FM is a London based non-profit community radio station specialising in the arts run by the London Musicians' Collective (LMC).
-The station is staffed by two permanent staff members, including Chief Executive Officer Peter Lanceley and over 300 volunteer technical and production staff.
+The station has been called "the best radio station in London" by The Guardian and "the best radio station in the world" by The Village Voice.
+Resonance is operated by hundreds of volunteer technical and production staff.
+Its Chief Executive Officer is Peter Lanceley, the Artistic Director is Milo Thesiger-Meacham, and its Chair is the critic K Biswas.
+Other staff members include Solen Fluzin and Iñaki Ramirez.

 Until September 2007, its studios were located on Denmark Street before moving to its second location at 144 Borough High Street, Southwark.
 The station is now located at 7 Risborough Street, Southwark, and broadcasts to a 3 mi radius on 104.4 MHz FM from a transmitter on the roof of Guy's Hospital at London Bridge.
 Its schedule includes nearly 100 shows catering to many sub-communities of the London area on a wide variety of subjects including a multitude of musical genres, local and foreign current affairs and subjects of local interest.
 Noted for its policy of giving broadcasters free rein of their creative outlet, it has been described by Time Out as "brilliantly eccentric".
 The station receives funding grants from Arts Council England.